About Welsh Terriers

 A Little Altitude

 Welsh terriers tend to love high places.
 Many owners occasionally have found their dog up on kitchen and dining room tables.
 If you have a table in the backyard, expect to see your welsh terrier on it.
 They are very agile.
-My welsh terrier loves to jump straight up and down when he is excited.
+Some welsh terriers love to jump straight up and down when excited.
 Welsh terriers can be great at agility; they have a blast on all of the obstacles.

 Some welsh terriers love water and others will have nothing to do with it.
 Some welsh terriers like to dig in their water bowls, getting water everywhere.
-When my welsh terrier overheats she will soak her front feet in the water bowl.
+Soaking the front feet in the water bowl cools a dog down.

 Welsh terriers are good with children if the children are good with them.
 No dog does well with teasing and tormenting, and the welsh terrier is no exception.
 With their high energy they have no problem keeping up with the kids.